Life As an Embalmer

 Job Outlook for Embalmers

-In the United States, there were 3,700 jobs for Embalmer in 2016.
+There were about 3,700 jobs for Embalmer in 2016 (in the United States).
 There is little to no growth in job opportunities for Embalmer.
-The BLS estimates 600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 The states with the most job growth for Embalmer are North Carolina, Colorado, and Tennessee.
 Watch out if you plan on working in Kansas, Kentucky, or Illinois.
 These states have the worst job growth for this type of profession.